48 Hours in South East Asia's Futuristic Sci-fi City

 Country counter: Country No.80

-Illnesses or mishaps: Trying to traverse the city in the unbearable humidity of a Singaporean summer.
+Illnesses or mishaps: Trying to traverse the city in the unbearable humidity.

 Singapore is a tiny country at the very heart of Southeast Asia.
 Once an obscure swampy marshland, Britain, under the stewardship of Sir Thomas Raffles and the East India company, transformed this slab of land on the southern tip of Malaysia into an Asian success story.
 Shamefacedly, I struggled to get too excited about my trip to this glitzy city state - it's hardly intrepid travel.
 Having recently visited Belarus, Azerbaijan and China, I did wonder what the well-trodden safety of Singapore could possibly offer someone with a penchant for the more unusual and offbeat places out there.
 I thought I knew what I'd be getting: an Asian take on Doha or Dubai.
 After all, cities are all the same these days, aren't they?
 As I was to discover, my prejudices were unfounded and my ignorance well and truly confirmed.

 The first thing I noticed was that Singapore was an unexpectedly green city, with every conceivable plant species from this part of the world in absolute abundance, softening the sharp edges of corporate buildings, dangling from walkways and climbers swallowing the harsh concrete pillars of flyovers.
 This greening of Singapore started back in 1963 with the Prime Minster Lee Kuan Yew's master plan to create "a city within a garden".
 In almost post-apocalyptic scenes, Singapore appears to be a city where the plants have completely taken over post some tragic event.
 In most cities corporate spaces and green spaces compete, with the latter often relegated to fenced in patches of land.
 In Singapore, the two live side by side in a happy symbiotic, inter-dependent relationship.
 Not only does the greening of a city counter the effects of pollution and offer a little respite from the unrelenting heat of a Singaporean afternoon, it also looks beautiful.
 It therefore begs the question: why isn't every city doing this?